-The DIR-300 device is a wireless router with a built-in 4-port switch.
+The DIR-825 device is a wireless dual band router supporting LTE, 3G GSM and CDMA with Gigabit Ethernet ports.
 It provides a fast and simple way to create a wireless and wired network at home or in an office.